bhargysh/my-prezzos/explain-analyze.md

 - Want to read from memory than from disk
     - _Caveat_: large datasets can't all be in memory

+Note: What other requirements can DBs have?

 ---

 ## Inside postgres

 - Postgres is implemented using a B-tree
-- self-balancing binary search tree
+- Self-balancing binary search tree
-- allows searches, sequential operations in `log` time
+- Allows searches, sequential operations in `log` time

+Note: Before we dive in to what tools we can use, let's talk about the contruction of a Postgres DB

 ---

-## Small CS digression
+## CS digression

 Btree
-- data structure that sorts itself
+- data structure that sorts itself 🔁
-- each node can have more than two children
+- each node can have more than two children 🍂
-- ✅ helps reduce access to disk
+- helps reduce access to disk 💿

-    - e.g. when a column is indexed in your search, postgres uses the index to access data on disk quicker
+Note: Can anyone tell me how it might do that?
+Through use of an idex.
+When a column is indexed in a search, postgres uses the index to access data on disk quicker

 ---

+## Btree visualisation

 ![](https://www.codeproject.com/KB/recipes/1158559/btree-figure1.png)